The Cirencester Old Grammarians

 A BRIEF HISTORY OF THE 1940s ASSOCIATION

 1988 An informal re-union of pupils and staff from the 1940s era was held at Syde Farm courtesy of Malcolm Whitaker.
 Later the same year a small group of former pupils from the war years met at Syde when it was agreed to form an association open to pupils from the 1940s.
 The members present agreed to form the first committee.
-It may be significant that three of the original members still serve on the committee – Malcolm Whitaker, Michael Rose and Peter Rowe.
+It may be significant that two of the original members still serve on the committee – Malcolm Whitaker and Peter Rowe.
 Other founder members included Geoffrey Ripley and Nigel Locke.

 1989 The forerunner of the present ‘quarterly’ committee meetings was held at Syde Farm which effectively became the Association’s first unofficial ‘headquarters’.
 Malcolm became its first Chairman, Mary the first Hon.
 Secretary and Mike the first Hon.
-Treasurer – a post he has held to the present day.
+Treasurer.

 1992/3 The 1940’s Association researched the Old Grammarians who lost their lives in the two World Wars and recorded their findings in a typescript book – now in the Bingham Library.